-Robert Bryce is a Texas-based author, journalist, film producer, and public speaker.
+Robert Bryce is a Texas-based author, journalist, podcaster, film producer, and public speaker.
 Over the past three decades, his articles have appeared in numerous publications including the Wall Street Journal, New York Times, National Review, Field & Stream, and Austin Chronicle.

-Bryce has published five books.
+Bryce has published six books.
 His first book, Pipe Dreams: Greed, Ego, and the Death of Enron, received rave reviews and was named one of the best non-fiction books of 2002 by Publishers Weekly.
 His second book, Cronies: Oil, the Bushes, and the Rise of Texas, America’s Superstate, was published in 2004.
 His third book, Gusher of Lies: The Dangerous Delusions of “Energy Independence,” published in March 2008, was favorably reviewed by more than 20 media outlets.
 The American magazine called Gusher “a strong and much-needed dose of reality.”
 A review of Gusher by William Grimes of the New York Times said that Bryce “reveals himself in the end as something of a visionary and perhaps even a revolutionary.”

 In 2010, Bryce published Power Hungry: The Myths of “Green” Energy, and the Real Fuels of the Future.
 In a review of Power Hungry in the Wall Street Journal, Trevor Butterworth called the book “unsentimental, unsparing, and impassioned; and if you’ll excuse the pun, it is precisely the kind of journalism we need to hold truth to power.”